Leaving Cert exam stress

 Self-worth and scores

 Try to avoid students who are stressed and always talking about the worst case scenario.
 Those people will add to your anxiety.

 Some students get stressed because they feel their exam results are the only thing that matters.
 Sound familiar?
 Try to challenge that thinking.

 Is it ever fair to pin someone’s value on their score from one performance?
 We don’t think so.

-Messi is considered the best footballer ever to play the game.
-But he is not rated on his scoreboard alone.
+Nevertheless, Harry Kane is considered one of the best strikers in the world and he is not rated on the cups or medals on his shelf.
 You shouldn’t be either.

 How people can stress and de-stress you